b-lukaszuk/BS_wJ_eng/contents/binary.md

 simple decimals with the carry (like in the primary school).
 Then you will see that the carried bit is moved to the left.

-Again, some test would be in order.
+Some test would be in order.
 And here is our testing powerhouse.

 ```jl
 s = """